Labour – the thing most first time Mums dread the most.

 Whilst you are waiting for more signs, this is a great time to make sure you:

 - Call your doctor or midwife and let them know what is happening, they will probably tell you to stay home for now.
+Usually they make you wait at home until your contractions are five minutes apart or they are painful enough to take your breath away.

 - Make sure your maternity bag is packed and at the door.